piepieonline/H3-VR-Redux/readme.md

   * I've chosen to have the holster not actually attached to 47, as the positioning in VR is funky, it seems to work much better slightly off the body

 ## Freelancer Fixes
-* For showdowns, it fixes the camera and the instinct markers for VR
+* Fixes the suspect camera and instinct mode in showdowns (Requires use of MissionCompanion to play Freelancer VR)

 ## Recommended options:
 * VR Collision fade to black: Off